PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 In addition, the exponentially falling decay rate of a sample of radioactive nuclei is another important aspect that can be studied if a sample of short-lived nuclei can be provided.
-In Nature, such a source is Radon produced  from radioactive decays in the inner of the earth; decay products of Radon, which are themselves radioactive, can be accumulated on an the surface of an electrotatically charged balloon.
+In Nature, such a source is Radon produced  from radioactive decays in the inner of the earth; decay products of Radon, which are themselves radioactive, can be accumulated on an the surface of an electrostatically charged balloon.

 Relevant modules of the *PhyPiDAQ* package are: